 Time marches on.
 You are doomed to die many times over in your to recovery.
 But one day, a day like every other, it is over.
 Bandages are lifted, casts removed, iron rods are lifted and you are free.
 Everything you knew is gone.
 The village-life you imagined being worth pursuing is gone.
 It is a new world and you are a new person to live, laugh and love with it.
 You understand and go out to find and kiss Abigail at the garden gate.

 In this piece we tried to get away from the drumming as we felt that it dominated the way we write music.
 Sometimes all it needs is a steady drumbeat to get things going, but we felt we relied on this method way too often.
 We switched things up by constructing a beat out of all the noisemakers, we have built during the recordings, which created this very Moondog, Henry Partch like feel in rhythm as well as sound.
 Once this mood was established everything fell into place.
 The weird guitar riffs found fingers to play them and the solo was recorded in one take.
 A magical moment that we felt would make a nice closure to the album, especially after the oppressive darkness of Can't get no Hawaii.
 The video clip for this song shows a dying village.
 Life becomes impossible, too many people have left.
 Empty churches, eroding buildings, a rotting waterfront and a lot of empty pockets.
 Many people left without raising an eyebrow.
 Only few people understand why things happen the way they did.
 And only a handful of people and their nostalgia are left to lay the village to rest.
 Each of them remembers the good times they had in this place, puts a flower down and leaves.
-Although, we feel that the music perfectly accentuates the images the video has been criticized for being gay, as it depicts a man picking flowers.
+Although, we feel that the music perfectly accentuates the images the video has been criticized for being gay, as it depicts men picking flowers.
 We can only say: It won't happen again.
 We have eaten all our burgers and have seen the light.
-We promise we do a Night Ranger cover in the future.
+We promise to do a Night Ranger cover in the future.

 Produced by K.T.
 Korb | Recorded at the Primate Compound, Mt.
 Pleasant | Recording Engineers: Jim O'Brian, Brandan Scott |Mix Engineer: Sylvia Fischer | Mastered by Franz Sterling at Sterling Sounds, Pearl City, HI | Desgin: Anatomy of the Heads and M. Wohl | Special thanks to: Sabine F. Judge and Aaron A. Anderson